-d.
+c.
 Pedestrian, cycling and bridle access

-A network of pedestrian, cycle and bridle routes shall be provided throughout the development which respond the various locations and anticipated levels of amenity as outlined below:
+- A network of pedestrian, cycle and bridle routes shall be provided throughout the Precinct which respond the various locations and anticipated levels of amenity as outlined below: - Pedestrian and cycle routes shall be provided within all roads allowing for easy movement of people within eco-hamlets and beyond. - Pedestrian/cycle/bridle routes shall be provided in generous reserves along the NLR as part of a proposed north-south recreational movement network that links Raumati and Peka-Peka. - Pedestrian/cycle/bridle routes shall also be provided within larger ecological corridors alongside dunes and rural farmland areas. - Pedestrian-only boardwalks (or pathways) shall be provided within wetland buffers along

-- Pedestrian and cycle routes shall be provided within roads in all neighbourhoods allowing people to easily move through each neighbourhood and beyond. - Pedestrian/cycle/bridle routes shall be provided in generous reserves along the NLR as part of a proposed north-south recreational movement network that links Raumati and PekaPeka. - Pedestrian/cycle/bridle routes shall also be provided within larger ecological corridors alongside dunes and rural farmland areas. - Pedestrian-only boardwalks (or pathways) shall be provided within wetland buffers along covenanted wetlands. - All pedestrian routes located (a) within neighbourhood centres or (b) along selected primary public routes outside the neighbourhoods shall be designed to facilitate movement of all pedestrians in particular the physically impaired, and both the old and younger generation.
-Examples of this include the Waimeha main street, Ti Kouka public areas and selected boardwalks along the wetlands.
-Where steeper paths are designed in these areas, an alternative accessible detour path shall be provided accessing the same destination point. - A favourable cycle friendly neighbourhood shall be encouraged by including generous bicycle parking facilities, slower vehicle speeds and either wide kerb side lanes or separate cycle lanes on busier streets - These routes shall not compromise areas with high ecological values e.
+- covenanted wetlands. - All principal pedestrian routes shall be designed to facilitate movement of all pedestrians in particular the physically impaired, and both the old and younger generation - A favourable cycle environment shall be encouraged by including generous bicycle parking facilities, slower vehicle speeds and either wide kerb side lanes or separate cycle lanes on busier streets - These routes shall not compromise areas with high ecological values d.
 Materials, furniture and parking

-- Surface materials along vehicular and pedestrian routes shall relate to their vehicular or pedestrian use as well as their location within an urban centre or along natural edges.
-For example, materials such as asphalt would be more suited to Waimeha's Main Street, while unformed surfaces would be more suited to smaller roads within neighbourhoods that contain slower traffic. - Suggested materials for vehicular roads include: asphalt, coloured asphalt, formed aggregate, brick pavers and cobblestones, crushed aggregate, unformed dirt roads and lanes. - Suggested materials for non-vehicular movement areas include: Pavers and styled concrete cobblestone > loose aggregate > timber boardwalks > unformed dirt tracks. - Street parking shall provide sufficient and convenient space for residents, visitors and service vehicles within a convenient distance from all household units and non-residential, commercial and retail buildings. - Parked vehicles shall not create traffic hazards; compromise pedestrian and cyclist movement routes; nor detract from the amenity and surveillance of the street.

-Page 16 of 40 Print Date: 08/04/2025 The design, choice and location of signage, lighting columns and brackets, bollards, seats and other street furniture shall be chosen to strengthen the distinctive identity of each neighbourhood.

-- Roads and pedestrian areas shall include legible signposts to indicate destinations.
-The design of the signage shall be in keeping with the general architectural aesthetic of each neighbourhood as outlined in these guidelines - Lighting shall meet New Zealand Standards for streetlighting, as far as practicable, There shall be higher levels of lighting within more urban neighbourhoods such as Waimeha or Ti Kouka to ensure safety of pedestrians, cyclists and vehicles.
-Good lighting is also required around public transport stops and public spaces likely to be well used at night. - Lower levels of lighting around the remaining streets shall be consistent with the natural and/or rural amenity of the area.
-This includes low ambient light levels restricted to road intersections along connector roads and neighbourhood Roads and the total exclusion of unnecessary street lights within the Totara Dunes.
+- Surface materials along vehicular and pedestrian routes shall relate to their vehicular or pedestrian use as well as their location and environmental context. within an urban centre or along natural edges.
+For example, materials such as Suggested materials for vehicular roads include: asphalt, coloured asphalt, formed aggregate, brick pavers, cobblestones and crushed aggregate.
+Suggested materials for non-vehicular movement areas include: Pavers and styled concrete, cobblestone, loose aggregate, and timber boardwalks. - Street parking shall provide sufficient and convenient space for residents, visitors and service vehicles within a convenient distance from all household units and non-residential, commercial and retail buildings. - Parked vehicles shall not create traffic hazards; compromise pedestrian and cyclist movement routes; nor detract from the amenity and surveillance of the street. - The design, choice and location of signage, lighting columns and brackets, bollards, seats and other street furniture shall be chosen to strengthen the distinctive identity of each neighbourhood. - Roads and pedestrian areas shall include legible signposts to indicate destinations.
+The design of the signage shall be in keeping with the general architectural aesthetic of each neighbourhood as outlined in these guidelines - Lighting shall meet New Zealand Standards for streetlighting, as far as practicable, Good lighting is also required around public transport stops and public spaces likely to be well used at night. - Lower levels of lighting around streets shall be consistent with the natural and/or rural amenity of the area.
+This includes low ambient light levels restricted to road intersections along connector roads and hamlet roads and the total exclusion of unnecessary street lights within the Rural Hamlets.